 Santiago Chile Tourist Map

-Use the link to Google Maps to find your way to the Best Things To Do In Santiago!
+Use thia link to Google Maps to find your way to the Best Things To Do in Santiago!

 More Santiago, Chile Points Of Interest

 Looking for more activities in Santiago, Chile?
-The following are top-recommended places to visit in Santiago by fellow travelers (but we have not yet visited them ourselves!).
+The following are top-recommended places to visit in Santiago by fellow travelers.

-Built in 2013, the nearly 1,000-foot-tall Gran Torre Tower is the tallest skyscraper in Latin America (and the second-tallest in all of the Southern Hemisphere).
-The Sky Costanera observation deck is on the 61st and 62nd floors and offers stunning 360-degree views of the city.
+Completed in 2013, the nearly 1,000-foot-tall Gran Torre Santiago Tower is the tallest skyscraper in Latin America (and the second-tallest in Latin America and the 5th tallest in the Southern Hemisphere).
+The Sky Costanera observation deck on the 61st and 62nd floors opened in 2015 and offers stunning 360-degree views of Santiago and well beyond.
 Purchase tickets in advance online!

 Palacio de la Moneda